-The name of this public benefit corporation shall SECTION A. Name be the Albany County Airport Authority, hereinafter also referred to as the Authority.
+SECTION A. Name The name of this public benefit corporation shall be the Albany County Airport Authority, hereinafter also referred to as the Authority.
 SECTION B. Location The principal office of the Authority shall be maintained at the Albany County Airport.
 ARTICLE II.
-PURPOSES AND POWERS

-SECTION A. Purposes The purposes of the Authority shall be those enumerated in the New York State Public Authorities Law, Section 1, Article 8, Title 32, as amended, hereinafter referred to as the Enabling shall be those enumerated in the Enabling Act.
+PURPOSES AND POWERS SECTION A. Purposes The purposes of the Authority shall be those enumerated in the New York State Public Authorities Law, Section 1, Article 8, Title 32, as amended, hereinafter referred to as the Enabling Act.
+SECTION B. Powers The general and special powers of the Authority shall be those enumerated in the Enabling Act.
+ARTICLE III.
+MEMBERSHIP The Authority shall consist of seven members who shall be appointed as defined in the Enabling Act.

-Act.